MRI Diagnostics

 All doctorsMRI Capabilities at Polyclinic.ae

 Magnetic Resonance Imaging (MRI) is a modern, accurate, and completely safe diagnostic method that provides layered, high-resolution images of internal organs, joints, blood vessels, and soft tissues.
-At Polyclinic.ae, we perform all major types of MRI scans using both closed (1.5 Tesla) and open (0.5 Tesla) systems.
+At Polyclinic.ae, we perform all major types of MRI scan using both closed (1.5 Tesla) system.

 - The only Russian-speaking clinic in Dubai offering the full range of MRI services